SarthakSethi1234/MAT496-Capstone-Project/README.md

 ## Reason for picking up this project

+I picked this project for two main reasons.
+First, I wanted a practical way to revise everything I learned in the LangGraph course.
+Instead of just watching videos, I wanted to try to apply the concepts and things that I've learned in the duration of this course even if it meant making a simple RAG application like mine.

+I also wanted to build something useful.
+We all spend too much time and efforts on reading reviews on multiple websites, consulting different people and analyzing products before buying.
+By automating this with an agent that can read hundreds of reviews in seconds using RAG and generate a useful report based on these reviews, I solved a real-world problem ( simple yet existent)  while using LangGraph, Tool calls, RAG, Agentic workflows etc

+Further this projects completely lines up with everything that I learned in this course and here are some annotations that demonstrate that:

+1. LangGraph (State, Node, Graph): This workflow is built with the help of it where the logic is split into modular nodes which are connected with each other using concrete or conditional edges.
+2. SubGraphs: Particularly, I isolated the research part into a subgraph of its own and integrated it with the main graph.
+3. MapReduce(Parallelization): To make the execution faster I, instead of running analysts one after the other, I ran them in parallel using Send API of LangGrAPH.
+4. Prompting: My researcher nodes and the report generator node uses a detailed prompt template so that we get desired output and not generic stuff.
+5. Structured Output: A Structured Output layer then forces all results into clean JSON/Pydantic formats producing consistent and readable reports.
+6. Tool Calling LLMs: The chat node is connected with a web search tool which helps my LLM to search the web for some information which is related to some other product or it is not mentioned in the report.
+7. Semantic Search: I used semantic search inside the Research Engine sub-graph, where each analyst’s query is matched to contextually relevant web results before being summarized.
+8. RAG : I used RAG in the analyst research workflow, where retrieved web data and summaries are fed back into the graph as grounded context before the analysts generate their final insights.
+9. LangSmith tracing: I used @trace function decorator to trace the working of few nodes in LangSmith dashboard.
+10. Persistence: I used persistence to save the graph’s state, so the system can pause and continue later without starting over with this I also used summarizer so that our context doesnt become very long.
+11. MemorySaver: I used MemorySaver to save temporary steps of the graph onto the disk.
+This reduces memory load, prevents crashes during heavy tasks, and keeps the whole system running smoothly even when multiple analysts are working at the same time.

 ## Video Summary Link:

 Make a short -  3-5 min video of yourself, put it on youtube/googledrive, and put its link in your README.md.